What is a hard bounce?

 The main reason for hard bounces

 There are several reasons for hard bounces.
-However, most of the time, a hard bounce occurs when the recipient’s email address doesn’t exist because the email account was closed, never existed, or was created for fraud.
+However, most of the time, a hard bounce occurs when the recipient’s email address doesn’t exist because the email account was closed, never existed, or was.

 Even if the email address existed at some point in time, emails go bad over time because email accounts can be closed.
 From the delivery failure notification email, you can find out the exact reason for your hard bounce, or.